hwanglab/Yonsei_gastric_cancer_32genes/README.md

 **Overview**<br/>
-This zip file contains MATLAB and R scripts that reproduce the main results of the paper.
+This repository contains the scripts which can reproduce the main analysis results in our paper “Development and validation of a prognostic and predictive 32-gene signature for gastric cancer“, Nature Communications (2022) (https://doi.org/10.1038/s41467-022-28437-y).

 **System requirements**<br/>
 The codes require only a standard computer with enough RAM to support the in-memory operations.